Digital transformation roadmap overview

 Create real-time visualizations and automated reporting of your KPIs within Cascade.

-4. Break it down and map your resources accordingly
+7. Break it down and map your resources accordingly

 On your digital transformation roadmap, you should break the process down into a series of mini-projects.
-You can then assign resources to each project and think about how best to optimize your use of time, money, and people on each step.
+You can then assign resources to each project and think about how best to optimize your use of time, money, and people at each step.

-5. Establish accountability
+8. Establish accountability

 Digital transformation will thrive upon the shoulders of motivated key stakeholders who believe in what you're trying to achieve and their role within the cause.
 You can create these champions in your organization by giving employees ownership of specific missions or digital transformation initiatives.